spacetelescope/jwst/docs/jwst/introduction.rst

   - Specify a file name using `output_file <filename>`

     This option will save the step results using the name specified.
-    Note that the suffix of the step will still be appended to the name.

 For example, to save the result from the dark current step of `calwebb_sloper` in a file named `dark_sub.fits`, use